Accommodating Speech

 Anthropomorphism

-An anthropomorphism is a form of figurative speech whereby God depicts himself in the form (morphe) of a man (anthropos).
+An anthropomorphism is a kind of figurative speech whereby God depicts himself in the form (morphe) of a man (anthropos).
+Here the focus is more on the appearance, visible and, one might think, physical dimensions.
+These are either descriptions of body parts or movements that imply such bodily existence.

 For example, we are told that, “the eyes of the LORD run to and fro throughout the whole earth” (2 Chr.
 16:9).
 Moreover, figures like “everlasting arms” (Deut.
 33:27), and “the arm of the LORD” (Isa.
 51:9), are meant to communicate the security and the power of God’s salvation.
 In one place, the LORD even says that if the people “will seek my face … I will hear from heaven” (2 Chr.
 7:14).
 Here we might try to envision not only ears and a face, but also—more understandably—we might think of heaven as a physical location.
 Likewise, “God saw” (Gen. 1:4), was “walking in the garden in the cool of the day” (Gen. 3:8); or “when the Lord smelled the pleasing aroma” (Gen. 8:21).

 It is one thing to be able to understand that God does not have a body, and so to place all such passages in their figurative perspective.
-It is another thing to come to texts that speak of God doing one thing other than what it seemed as if he said previously that he would do.
+It is another thing to come to texts that speak of God having thoughts or feelings that seem to arise in time, or in reaction to events in time, or which depict God doing one thing other than what it seemed previously to say that He would do.

 In Genesis 6:6, Exodus 32:14, 1 Samuel 15:11, 35, and Jonah 3:9-10, we see God relenting.
 The Genesis and Samuel texts even express the emotion of regret or sorrow.
 In the King James Version of the Exodus passage, we are told that God even “repented” of the judgment he would have brought on Israel.
 What do we make of these events?

-The first thing to do is define our terms.
+The first thing to do is often to define our terms.
 Most basically, to “repent” means to turn from one thing to another.
-All that this requires is that God turned from one consequence that he would bring about to another.
-The sorrow or regret that is described is a means of showing what God disapproves of: a statement more about the object in view in light of an eternal disposition, rather than any effect in the divine essence.
+All that this requires is that God turned events from one consequence that He would bring about to another.
+The sorrow or regret that is described is a means of showing what God disapproves of—a statement more about the object in view in light of an eternal disposition, rather than any effect in the divine essence.
+These are called anthropopathisms from that same word for man (anthropos), but now attaching the word for “feeling” or “emotion” or “passion” (pathos).

 The Case of Jonah 3:10